testillano/h2agent/README.md

-Load testing is done with both [h2load](https://nghttp2.org/documentation/h2load-howto.html) and [hermes](https://github.com/jgomezselles/hermes) utilities.
+Load testing is done with both [h2load](https://nghttp2.org/documentation/h2load-howto.html) and [hermes](https://github.com/jgomezselles/hermes) utilities using the helper script `st/start.sh` (check `-h|--help` for more information).

-Check `st/start.sh -h` for help.
+Also, `st/last.sh` script repeats the last execution in headless mode.

 As schema validation is normally used only for function tests, it will be disabled here: